mmastrac/stylus/docs/src/getting-started/stylus-run.md

 - `-v, --verbose...` - Pass multiple times to increase the level of verbosity (overwritten by STYLUS_LOG)
 - `-h, --help` - Print help

-## Description

 The `stylus run` command starts the **Stylus** server and begins monitoring your infrastructure.
 This is the main command you'll use to run **Stylus** in production.

-The command will:
-1. Load the configuration from the specified file or directory
-2. Parse all monitor configurations
-3. Start the HTTP server
-4. Begin running monitor tests according to their schedules
-5. Serve the status page and API endpoints
+The command loads your configuration, starts the HTTP server, and begins running your monitor tests on their schedules.
+It also serves your status page and provides API endpoints for the current monitor states.

 ## Examples